 Hiking the Tour of Mont Blanc with my dad

-My dad’s a keen hiker and it has always been a dream of mine for us to hike together somewhere in the world.
-However, the logistics were always tricky; he lives in Australia and has only recently retired and I live in England.
-So, when he said yes to hiking the Tour of Mont Blanc together this year, I was over the moon (and nervous)!
+Kat Davis had always had a dream to hike with her dad somewhere in the world.
+However, the logistics were always tricky; he was retired and lived in Australia while Kat lived in England.
+So, when he said yes to hiking the Tour of Mont Blanc together, she was over the moon (and nervous)!

 The Tour du Mont Blanc (TMB) is a 170km hiking circuit around Mont Blanc (4807m), the highest mountain in Western Europe.
 The trail passes through alpine scenery in Switzerland, Italy and France, with an accumulated ascent and descent of approximately 10,000m.
 As a circuit, it’s possible to hike in either direction, although anti-clockwise is the most popular.